 SHTF has at its core that “fluidity of the situation” and it can crush all your preparing or at least shock you if you do not count on it in your preps.

 That fluidity means that the situation and value and importance of all your preps, solutions and plans might change all the time, and many times during the SHTF.

-It sounds bit vague but it is actually simple, and it is best to describe it is with real-life examples, particularly the example of food.
+It sounds a bit vague but it is actually simple, and it is best to describe it is with real-life examples, particularly the example of food.

 The value and importance of food changed based on a few subjects: personal needs, regional circumstances, psychological needs.

 Have you taken Selco’s online courses yet?